dsaliba/Bridge20/README.md

 ### Part 3 Roll 20 API
 In this final section we will add the API to your campaign

-1. Go to the game menu of your gampain
+1. Go to the game menu of your campagin
 2. Click the gear and navigate to the API menu
 3. Select create API
 4. Copy and paste the contents of API.js into the new API you created